softzian/ElseeSystem/README.md

 Design goals:
   - Support PC/AT Compatible System with IA-32 processor
-  - Single Address Space Environment (not exactly a single address space, now it is double address space, one for code and one for data)
+  - Single Address Space Environment (not exactly a single address space,  codes and data are seperated)
   - Modular system
   - Direct hardware access
-The three last goals will never be changed, if it can not be achived, I will start a new project.
+<br>The three last goals will never be changed, if it can not be achived, I will start a new project.

 See doc/INSTALL.txt for install guide